 Storage for small spaces: Bar carts, shoe racks and more

-Hiding items in bins and baskets can help promote cohesiveness in a room, as opposed to displaying the odd knick-knacks you’ve collected over time.
-When it comes to storing shoes, Bethea similarly recommends hidden, behind-the-door shoe racks.
-But, if you insist on displaying shoes outside of the closet, she recommends only displaying your absolute favorites, then storing the rest elsewhere.
+Hiding items in bins and baskets can help promote cohesiveness in a room, as opposed to displaying the odd knickknacks you’ve collected over time.
+When it comes to storing shoes, Bethea similarly recommended hidden, behind-the-door shoe racks.
+But if you insist on displaying shoes outside the closet, she recommended displaying only your absolute favorites and storing the rest elsewhere.

 This mid-century modern cabinet is small enough to fit on a misshapen wall or in the corner of a room.
 With its multiple shelves, glassware racks and six-bottle wine rack, you can hide a plethora of barware, dishes or any items you don’t want displayed elsewhere.

 These GONGSHI vacuum storage bags, which come in multiple sizes, are great for seasonal items you don’t need regular access to.
 In the summertime, you can stack your heavy winter coats in a bag, remove the air and safely stuff the pieces under your bed to be retrieved at a later date.